-Why Is The Statue Of Liberty Green: Science, History, and Symbolism
+Why Is The Statue Of Liberty Green (A Beautiful Patina)

 The Statue of Liberty's green color results from a natural chemical reaction between the copper that makes up its outer skin and the elements in the air, such as oxygen and water.
 This reaction forms a layer of copper compounds on the statue's surface, known as a patina.
 The patina primarily consists of copper sulfate, copper carbonate, and copper chloride, which give the statue its iconic blue-green hue.

 The actual color of the Statue of Liberty before patination was a shiny reddish brown color.
-The photo to the right shows a replica of the statue and what the Statue of Liberty’s original color would look like.
+The photo below shows a replica of the statue and what the Statue of Liberty’s original color would look like.

 The Evolution of the Green Patina